ElenaShadskaja/tutorials/tutorials/devdest-test02/sidebar2805.md

   - Analyzing usage of CPU, memory and tables i.e. how much memory is being used
   - Used to monitor the percentage of `DBspace` in use and view alerts for `DBspaces` nearing their capacity
   - Ability to view and search for various server logs and custom traces
+## Prerequisites
+- **Proficiency:** Beginner
+- **System:** Access to an SAP HANA 2.0 system with the optional SAP HANA Dynamic Tiering component installed.
+For older systems, please refer to [SAP HANA Dynamic Tiering – Quick Start Guide - Lesson 3: Monitoring SAP HANA Dynamic Tiering Using HANA Studio and HANA Cockpit](https://www.sap.com/documents/2016/06/309a2320-757c-0010-82c7-eda71af511fa.html) for instructions.
+- **Integrated Development Environment:** Cockpit is already installed and configured.
+Basic working knowledge of SAP HANA Studio and SAP HANA Cockpit.
+E.g. You should be able to connect to your HANA instance from SAP HANA Studio and feel comfortable with executing simple queries.
+- **Credentials:** Have a cockpit admin user and password with access to your HANA system and access to "`<SID>adm`" for a SSH session

 SAP HANA Studio is a rich client tool based on an Eclipse platform.
 SAP HANA Studio is the central development environment and a key administration and monitoring tool for SAP HANA.
 There are a several tabs providing detailed status information for the HANA system.
 For example, the "Overview" tab in the HANA Studio displays the overall status of the HANA system including the Dynamic Tiering component.
 More detailed status information for each process on a per host basis is then provided under the "Landscape" tab.
 We will explain the contents of these tabs in more detail later on in this lesson.